slevin886/twitter_fast_food_analysis/README.md

 ## #Brand Positivity

-I measured brand positivity using the mean [TextBlob](https://textblob.readthedocs.io/en/dev/quickstart.html#sentiment-analysis) polarity score (a floating number between -1 (totally negative) & 1 (totally positive) of each tweet.
+I measured brand positivity using the mean [TextBlob](https://textblob.readthedocs.io/en/dev/quickstart.html#sentiment-analysis) sentiment (also often referred to as *polarity*) score (a floating number between -1 (totally negative) & 1 (totally positive) of each tweet.
 TextBlob's polarity score is robust to negation (ex. 'not great', is scored ~-1, 'great' ~1 ), can interpret emoticon sentiment :), and is built off of the academic work of the [respected *pattern* library](https://www.clips.uantwerpen.be/pages/pattern-web).
 Overall, 44% of tweets were positive, 15% were negative, and 43% were neutral.

 The graphic below shows brand positivity, company by company, as a measure of the polarity of customer mentions: